Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

     $ apt update
     $ sudo apt upgrade

 This worked without major conflicts.
-Some dialog popped about about 'minissdpd', I just confirmed the default options.
+Some dialog popped up about 'minissdpd', I just confirmed the default options.
-The final `update-initramfs`, which recreats your bootloader stuff, used kernel `4.19.0-5-amd64`, but gave me some warnings like
+The final `update-initramfs`, which recreates your bootloader stuff, used kernel `4.19.0-5-amd64`, but gave me some warnings like

     W: Possible missing firmware /lib/firmware/i915/bxt_dmc_ver1_07.bin for module i915